daormar/debasher/doc/design_doc_resident.md

   input port before closing its part of the snapshot.
 Done, tested end-to-end with a real 2-node cycle (`test_initiator_in_a_cycle_waits_for_its_own_marker_to_return`).
-- Without cycles: the initiator must be a root/source; if it has no input ports, it closes its part instantly.
+- Without cycles: the initiator must be a root; if it has no input ports, it closes its part instantly.
 Done, tested (`test_a_root_node_with_no_input_ports_closes_instantly`).
 - Control ports are left out of every round, whoever opens it: a command is not